How to Write a Resignation Letter in 2026 (Tips, Templates and Examples)

 Before handing in your resignation or sending it via email, it's worth taking a moment to consider the tone and message you wish to get across.
 Your written notice of resignation should strike a balance between professionalism and gratitude, expressing your reasons for leaving while maintaining a positive and respectful tone.

-State that you are resigning to clarify that this is a formal notice.
+• State clearly that you are resigning – removes any ambiguity and confirms this is a formal notice of resignation.

 How to write a letter of resignation